Bayesian Safety Validation for Failure Probability Estimation of Black-Box Systems: Conclusion

 \section{Conclusion}

-In this paper, we reframe the black-box safety validation problem as a Bayesian optimization problem and introduce an iterative algorithm, \textit{Bayesian safety validation} (BSV), to build a probabilistic surrogate model that predicts system failures and uses importance sampling to efficiently estimate the failure probability.
-In the process, we propose a set of acquisition functions, called \textit{failure search and refinement} (FSAR), that each help achieve the safety validation tasks; primarily by covering the design space to search for failures and refining likely failure boundaries and regions.
+In this paper, we frame the black-box safety validation problem as a Bayesian optimization problem and introduce Bayesian safety validation (BSV) to build a probabilistic surrogate model that predicts system failures and uses importance sampling to efficiently estimate the failure probability.
+In the process, we propose a set of acquisition functions, called \textit{failure search and refinement} (FSAR), that each help achieve the safety validation tasks by covering the design space to search for failures and refining likely failure boundaries and regions.
 The Gaussian process construction allows us to analytically derive the predicted failure boundaries and we show that the combination of acquisition functions is important to find more failures, find more likely failures, and minimize error in the failure probability estimate.
 Primarily interested in cases where the black-box system only outputs a binary indication of failure, we also show that our method works well in the less restrictive case where the system outputs a real-valued measure of failure confidence, severity, or distance.
-As a real-world example, this technique was applied to validate an image-based neural network runway detection system in simulation.
+BSV is also applicable when system failures are stochastic, thus the idea of deterministic ``failure regions'' becomes irrelevant.
+In the case of stochastic system failures, self-normalizing importance sampling is used to compute the proposal weights, which scales better to higher dimensional problems.
+This technique was applied to validate an image-based neural network runway detection system in simulation.
 Alongside traditional DO-178C procedures \cite{do178c}, this work is currently being used to supplement the FAA certification process of an autonomous cargo aircraft \cite{durand2023formal}.